Versusmind/elude/readme.md

 # Todo

-- Using symlink in in the copy task in dev
+- Using symlink in the copy task in dev
 - Simplify call in view
+- Integrate typescript compilator if needed